-Public toilets need to be equitably the community to conveniently sites.
+Public toilets need to be equitably and strategically located to enable the community to conveniently access public toilets at well visited sites.

 400 metres or 4 to 10 minutes walking to open space is generally considered a walkable distance.
 Public toilets are provided within 400m walking distance of most Council high use locations.